nazanindev/sway/README.md

 A lightweight real-time app for group decision-making.

-Create a board, share options, and collect votes, reactions, and comments — no account required.
+Instantly create a board, share options, and collect votes, reactions, and comments — no account required.

 ## Demo
 **🔗** https://www.sendasway.com/